 Can you imagine a middle-aged man on a skateboard, holding a film camera?
 I call this dedication.
 And also the secret to Clark’s authentic view on a topic that he doesn’t own.
 It is this kind of ruthlessness that I find extremely inspiring about Larry Clark, especially when it comes to my own work as a designer.

 Larry Clark, age 73 now and still an active filmmaker, gave an interview with DAZED magazine last year.
-In this “Manifesto of not giving a fuck”, Clark gives a lot of helpful advice for filmmakers, photographers but also creators, designers and makers.
-Here is my favourites:
+In this “Manifesto of not giving a fuck”, Clark gives a lot of helpful advice for filmmakers, photographers but also creators, designers, and makers.
+Here are my favorites:

 When faced with drunk and striking actors during shooting “The Smell of Us”, it seemed like this project was about to fail.
 Instead of giving up or postponing the shoot, Larry Clark rewrote the second part of that movie and finished it.

 Changing the project parameters when the circumstances or requirements change is a very important skill for creatives on any kind of project.
-We fall in love much to easy with a certain way of doing things or handling a project.
-Being able to adopt when needed can really help to focus on releasing a product.
+We fall in love much too easy with a certain way of doing things or handling a project.
+Being able to adapt when needed can really help to focus on releasing a product.